Privacy and Safety

 You can read more about the 'safe harbour' process here.

-If you wish to make a complaint regarding content posted by another person on Neighbourly, please send your complaint via contact us or to firstname.lastname@example.org
+If you wish to make a complaint regarding content posted by another person on Neighbourly, please send your complaint via contact us (please select Privacy and safety concerns as the category) or to firstname.lastname@example.org (with the subject line Formal Complaint).

 Your complaint will need to include the following details: